CSCfi/csc-user-guide/docs/apps/namd.md

 ```

 !!!
 Note
-    Following the RHEL8 update on Mahti, you may need to use `orterun` (instead of `srun`) and the `+setcpuaffinity ignore` setting when running NAMD on Mahti.
+    Following the RHEL8 updates on Puhti and Mahti, you may need to use `orterun`
+    (instead of `srun`) and the `+setcpuaffinity` setting to avoid MPI-issues.

 ## References